Economics: AA-T Degree

 or MATH-120 Calculus I

-Restricted Electives: List A
+Required Electives: List A (3-5 units)

-Complete 1 course from the following:3-5
+Complete one course from the following:3-5

 Financial Accounting